Beijing Beef – Takeout Copycat! (VIDEO)

 Instructions

-- Slice steak against the grain and marinate with baking soda, white pepper, soy sauce, cornstarch and egg white for 30 minutes in the fridge.
+- Add the sliced steak to a bowl along with with baking soda, white pepper, soy sauce, cornstarch and egg white for 30 minutes in the fridge.

-- Mix together soy sauce, hoisin sauce, oyster sauce, sugar, sriracha, and ketchup to form your sauce.
+- In a small bowl, mix together the chicken stock, soy sauce, hoisin sauce, oyster sauce, sugar, sriracha, and ketchup to form your sauce.
+In a separate small bowl, mix together the cornstarch and water to form a slurry.

-- Mix until combined then add vinegar, mix, then add cornstarch slurry.
-Stir for a minute to thicken.
+- Add the vinegar, mix, then add the cornstarch slurry.
+Stir for a minute until the sauce has thickened and coated the beef and vegetables.
 Serve with rice & enjoy!

 Notes